Skip to contents

 Examples

-# Don't run this!
-It would modify your current state
+# Do not run this.
+It modifies your current state.

 # \dontrun{